Extension serves the public through applied research & education

 ABOUT THIS POSITION

-The University is looking for candidates with skills and experience in: engaging stakeholders in agriculture; developing and strengthening networks; and teaching and facilitating informal educational agricultural programs that are relevant to Stearns, Benton, Morrison, and Sherburne counties.
+Interest in growing food in small scale settings is growing rapidly.
+Small farms is a broad term that refers to activities including: small-scale commercial fruit and vegetable production, rooftop gardening, utilization of greenhouses, aquaponics, etc. The University is looking for candidates with skills and experience in: engaging stakeholders in small farms/local foods; developing and strengthening networks; and teaching and facilitating informal educational agricultural programs that are relevant to Stearns, Benton, Morrison, and Sherburne counties.
 This support will involve local program development, delivery, marketing, evaluation, coordination of logistics and possibly participation in scholarly research.
-This position will also be responsible for determining local needs involving AFNR programming and will provide technical assistance and information in the area of cropping systems.
+The educational programs will holistically address the issues of small-scale crop/food production with attention to environmental, economic, and social dimensions.
+This position will also be responsible for determining local needs involving AFNR programming and will provide technical assistance and expertise.

-The successful candidate will demonstrate an ability to apply knowledge to new and future programs that support and enhance the production and economic development of cropping systems in all four counties.
+The successful candidate will demonstrate an ability to apply knowledge to new and future programs that support and enhance the production and economic development of small farms in all four counties.

 THIS POSITION WILL:

-1. Provide research-based crop production resources, education, and support.
+1. Provide research-based small scale agriculture resources, education, and support.

 2. Build relationships with agricultural professionals to foster educational efforts and economic development.

-3. Provide relevant education and support to crop production in the four counties.
+3. Provide relevant education and support to small farm agriculture in the four counties.

 4. Design/conduct educational programs and make them accessible and inviting to diverse participants.

-5. Provide technical assistance and expertise in crop production.
+5. Provide technical assistance and expertise in small farms/local foods.

 6. Communicate effectively and positively with colleagues and stakeholders about the work.

-• Design, develop, deliver/implement, and evaluate local crop production educational programs based on local needs and expectations, developing and maintaining effective county, regional, University and state partnerships that further the development and delivery of Extension educational programs.
+• Design, develop, deliver/implement, and evaluate local educational programs for small small growers/producers based on local needs and expectations, developing and maintaining effective county, regional, University and state partnerships that further the development and delivery of Extension educational programs.

 • Engage with producers, agricultural professionals and stakeholders to build rapport and working relationships to benefit educational efforts.

-• Utilize numerous delivery methods to teach around cropping issues that are important to maintaining the viability, profitability and sustainability of agricultural operations in all four counties.
+• Utilize numerous delivery methods to teach around small farm issues that are important to maintaining the viability, profitability and sustainability of agricultural operations in all four counties.

 • Adapt Extension programs for audiences with a range of knowledge, background, and cultures.